Dinosaur Jr. (1984-1997, 2005-present): a Rock band from Amherst, Massachusetts, USA.

 ormed in Amherst, Massachusetts, in 1984, Dinosaur Jr. is an American rock band originally under the name Dinosaur until legal issues forced a name change.

 Founded by Joseph Donald Mascis Jr. (guitar/vocals/primary songwriter), Lou Barlow (bass/vocals) and Murph (Real Name: Emmett Jefferson Murphy III; drums), the act soon earned a reputation as one of the formative influences on American 'alternative' rock.
-The band was started by Mascis and Barlow when they played together, on drums and guitar respectively, in the hardcore punk band Deep Wound, formed in 1982 while the pair were attending high school in western Massachusetts.
+The band was started by Mascis and Barlow when they played together, on drums and guitar respectively, in the hardcore punkrock band Deep Wound, formed in 1982 while the pair were attending high school in western Massachusetts.
 After high school, they began exploring slower yet still aggressive music such as Black Sabbath, The Replacements and Neil Young.
 Mascis's college friend Gerard Cosloy introduced him to psychedelic-influenced pop bands like Dream Syndicate, which Mascis in turn showed to Barlow.

 Deep Wound broke up in mid-1984.
 Cosloy, by then, had dropped out of the University of Massachusetts Amherst to focus on running his independent record label, 'Homestead Records', promising Mascis that if he were to make a record he would release it.